vex-tournament/vex_tournament/README.md

 7. Collect static files with `python3 manage.py collectstatic`.
 8. Because `python manage.py runserver` is for development servers and is insecure, you should run the server with gunicorn instead.
 Run `gunicorn vex_tournament.wsgi:application --bind 0.0.0.0:8000` to start the server.
 9. The server should now be accessible at `0.0.0.0:8000`.
 In order to make it accessible from the internet, use a reverse proxy such as [nginx](https://nginx.org).
+10. The production server uses the `justfile` to start the server.
+Configure the justfile and run `just` in the project directory to easily start the server.

+## Usage
+The main site will not be useful until the tournament is configured.
+Configure the server at `YOUR-URL/admin`.
+To reset the playoffs, delete every object in `Playoff Matchess` and `Brackets` at `YOUR-URL/admin`.